joar-cafe/nonInteractiveNersc/README.md

        shifterimg pull joezuntz/txpipe

 this needs to be run only once, that's why it's not in the bash file.
-Once pulled joe's image we can use it with srun as
+Once pulled joe's image we can use it with srun and shifter as

      srun -n 4 -c 8 shifter --env OMP_NUM_THREAD=8 --image=joezuntz/txpipe python my_program.py